Never quite sure how to know what colors look good on you? You could benefit from the steer of color analysis.

-- What kind of colors do you already know to suit your skin?—Do cool grays and blues suit your skin?
+- What kind of colors do you already know suit your skin?—Consider how you have felt about how colors look on you before.
+Do cool grays and blues suit your skin?
 You're likely a cool-tone person.
 However, if yellows, oranges, and off-whites look better on you, you likely to have a warm undertone.

 What to wear after your color analysis

 - If your skin appears greenish, yellowish, or olive, wear warm colors.
-Bright colors such as yellows, reds, peach, orange, gold, and amber inspired by the sun and vibrancy are your friends, so accessories like straw bags for summer will be a solid choice.
+Bright, vibrant colors such as yellows, reds, peach, orange, gold, and amber inspired by the sun are your friends, so accessories like straw bags for summer will be a solid choice.
 Olive and moss greens are also super complimentary, and you can rely on neutrals such as cream and cappuccino.
 It's best to avoid cooler colors, such as icy blues and sapphires, because they could wash you out.

 - If you're neutral, you can play around with all colors.
 That said, going with muted versions of each color, rather than saturated colors that work with warm skin tones, is a failsafe move.
 Mid-blues and jade green are your friends here.
 You can always count on bright red, white, and black to suit you, too, so you have a lot of choice when it comes to deciding on complimentary palettes.

-While color analysis can help you find outfits that boost your confidence, don't let it control every aspect of your style—it's a guiding tool, not a hard or fast rule.
-It's important to still have fun and experiment with your wardrobe, whether that's by trying out new styles or dopamine dressing—and don't discount a color you love just because it's not the perfect fit on paper.
+While color analysis can help you find outfits that boost your confidence, don't let it control every aspect of your style—it's intended as a guiding tool, not a hard or fast rule.
+It's important to still have fun and experiment with your wardrobe, whether that's working on new styles, recreating Maya Jama's Love Island outfits, or trying some dopamine dressing.
+Don't discount a color (or colors) you love just because it's not the perfect fit on paper.